-For the State transportation system, Caltrans does not use CMP thresholds analysis methodologies and to determine if significant impacts occur under CEQA.
-Local agencies are encouraged to coordinate with the Caltrans Local Development/ Intergovernmental Review Branch early the development process in to determine what methodologies and thresholds of significance should be used to identify impacts to the State transportation system.
+For the State transportation system, Caltrans does not use CMP thresholds and analysis methodologies to determine if significant impacts occur under CEQA.
+Local agencies are encouraged to coordinate with the Caltrans Local Development/ Intergovernmental Review Branch early in the development process to determine what methodologies and thresholds of significance should be used to identify impacts to the State transportation system.
+During the development of the Orange County CMP, OCTA works with Caltrans to obtain necessary freeway and State controlled intersection data, as well as notifying Caltrans on any deficiencies to State facilities.